Spain: Sevilla Exchange

 Gain practical language instruction experience

-The Department of English Philology at SEVILLA will annually offer one teaching assistantship to one OHIO graduate student in the program.
+The Department of English Philology at US will annually offer one teaching assistantship to one OHIO graduate student in the program.
 The OHIO student will receive a minimum stipend of 11,500 € per academic year.

-OHIO students at SEVILLA teach up to 24 European credits (ECTS) in courses of the first years of the Degree of English Studies and hold weekly required office hours.
+OHIO students at US teach up to 24 European credits (ECTS) in courses of the first years of the Degree of English Studies and hold weekly required office hours.
 Students also devote up to 13 hours per semester scholarship/research-related collaborations with faculty or research teams in English and/or Spanish within or outside the immediate laboratory/classroom setting.
 These activities will not require specialized academic or technical knowledge

 Eligibility and Requirements